awslabs/data-on-eks/website/docs/blueprints/data-analytics/spark-operator-yunikorn.md

 <CollapsibleContent header={<h2><span>Karpenter Nodepool weights with Graviton and Intel</span></h2>}>

-### Using Karpenter Nodepool weights for running Spark Jobs on both AWS Graviton and Intel EC2 Instances
+## Using Karpenter Nodepool weights for running Spark Jobs on both AWS Graviton and Intel EC2 Instances

 Customers often seek to leverage AWS Graviton instances for running Spark jobs due to their cost savings and performance improvements over traditional Intel instances.
 However, a common challenge is the availability of Graviton instances in specific regions or availability zones, especially during times of high demand.
-To address this, a fallback strategy to equivalent Intel instances is desirable.
+To address this, a [fallback strategy](https://karpenter.sh/docs/concepts/scheduling/#weighted-nodepools) to equivalent Intel instances is desirable.

 #### Solution
 **Step 1: Create a Multi-Architecture Spark Docker Image** First, ensure that your Spark job can run on both AWS Graviton (ARM architecture) and Intel (AMD architecture) instances by creating a multi-architecture Docker image.
-You can find a sample [Dockerfile](../../../../analytics/terraform/spark-k8s-operator/examples/docker/Dockerfile) and instructions for building and pushing this image to Amazon Elastic Container Registry (ECR) here.
+You can find a sample [Dockerfile](../../../../analytics/terraform/spark-k8s-operator/examples/docker/Dockerfile) and [instructions for building and pushing this image to Amazon Elastic Container Registry (ECR) in the examples directory](https://github.com/awslabs/data-on-eks/tree/main/analytics/terraform/spark-k8s-operator/examples/docker).

 **Step 2: Deploy Two Karpenter Nodepools with weights** Deploy two separate Karpenter Nodepools: one configured for Graviton instances and the other for Intel instances.